VT69/AtomImagined/README.md

 # AtomImagined

-AtomImagined is website which can generate Bohr Atomic Models for Elements upto atomic number 60.
+AtomImagined is the website that can generate Bohr Atomic Models for all the Elements.